fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Security
   * IAM for authorization
   * KMS for encryption at rest
-* Enable on EC2
+* To Enable on EC2
   * Code (JAVA, Python, Go, Node.js, .NET) must import X-Ray SDK
     * Capture Call to AWS services, HTTPS/HTTPS, Database Calls, SQS
   * Install X-Ray deamon or enable X-Ray AWS Integration
   * Low level IDP packet interceptor
   * Each app must have the IAM rights to write data to X-Ray
-* Enable on Lambda
+* To Enable on Lambda
   * Uses an IAM Role with policy AWSX-RayWriteOnlyAccess
 * Enable on Elastic Beanstalk
   * Create an xray-deamon.config in the .ebextensions folder